k1mittal/Causes_of_Power_Outages/README.md

 - Test #1

-Null Hypothesis ($H_0$) - The proportion of each cause category is uniformly distributed across each season, for each cause category.
+Null Hypothesis: $H_0$  - The proportion of each cause category is uniformly distributed across each season, for each cause category.

-Alternative Hypothesis ($H_a$) - The proportion of each cause category is not uniformly distributed across each season, for each cause category.
+Alternative Hypothesis: $H_a$ - The proportion of each cause category is not uniformly distributed across each season, for each cause category.

 To evaluate the hypothesis, we used the Total Variation Distance (TVD) as the test statistic.
 TVD measures the difference between the observed and expected distributions of cause categories across seasons.
 The test compares how much the observed distribution deviates from the expected distribution under the assumption that the cause categories are uniformly distributed across seasons.